 Day-2 is about sketching and prioritizing different ideas for further mock-ups and creating storyboards out of the final solutions.

-Day-3 is about prototyping or making a fake product which will be tested during the next day.
+Day-3 is about prototyping or making a fake product that will be tested during the next day.

-Day-4 is about testing the (fake) product with selected users and gathering feedbacks.
+Day-4 is about testing the (fake) product with selected users and gathering feedback.